mvolkmann/blog/src/rust.md

-The following table summarizes the options for assigning a variable to another or passing an argument to a function.
+The following table summarizes the options for assigning a variable to another or passing a variable an argument to a function.

 | Goal               | Syntax      |
 | ------------------ | ----------- |